Probal Dasgupta: Early life

-Dasgupta was born in 1953 in Kolkata, West Bengal to Arun Kumar Dasgupta (1925–2007) and Manashi Dasgupta (née Roy, 1928–2010).
-His father Arun was a historian (PhD Cornell, 1962) who taught at several colleges and universities, including Presidency College (Kolkata) and Burdwan University.
-He retired as Professor of History at the University of Calcutta in 1985.
-Arun Kumar Dasgupta's work on trade and politics initiated a new line of work especially in maritime historiography.
-His textbook on the early history of Southeast Asia is still in use.
+Dasgupta was born in 1953 in Kolkata, West Bengal, to Arun Kumar Dasgupta (1925–2007), a historian, and Manashi Dasgupta (née Roy, 1928–2010), a social psychologist.
+His father taught at institutions including Presidency College (Kolkata), Burdwan University and the University of Calcutta, retiring as Professor of History in 1985.
+His work on trade and politics contributed to scholarship in maritime historiography.